hknguyen20/nd00333-capstone/README.md

 - **Logging**: Debug logs are stored in "automl_errors.log"

 ### Results
 The best model from the automated ML run is Voting Ensemble, with accuracy 0.877.
+While this accuracy may seems low, the model's AUC-weighted is high.
+This is likely because the dataset is slightly unbalanced

 <img width="369" alt="Screenshot 2024-10-21 at 18 33 45" src="https://github.com/user-attachments/assets/6c7a626b-62f7-4b93-8b13-415282c909f2">